As an Amazon Associate, I earn from qualifying purchases

 What Can I Use If I Don’t Have a Slow Cooker?

 If you don’t have a slow cooker, there are alternative methods you can use to achieve similar results.
-You can use Dutch oven on the stovetop or low heat range.
+You can use a Dutch oven on the stovetop or low heat range.
 Another option is to use a pressure cooker with a slow cook function.
 Both methods allow for low and slow cooking, albeit with slightly different cooking times and techniques.

 Conclusion